 \section{Introduction}

 Post-quantum cryptography has become a cornerstone of modern cybersecurity, as scalable quantum computing might threaten various classical public-key cryptosystems.
 In August 2024, NIST finalized four post-quantum standards \cite{NIST-MLKEM,NIST-MLDSA,NIST-SLHDSA}: ML-KEM (FIPS 203), ML-DSA (FIPS 204), SLH-DSA (FIPS 205), and FN-DSA (draft FIPS 206).
-The first two-and the most widely deployed-are based on the Module Learning With Errors (MLWE) problem \cite{LS15,ADPS16,DKL+18} over $2^k$-th cyclotomic rings $R = \Z[\zeta_{2^k}] \cong \Z[x]/(x^n + 1)$ with $n = 2^{k-1}$.
+The first two-and the most widely deployed-are based on the Module Learning with Errors (MLWE) problem \cite{LS15,ADPS16,DKL+18} over $2^k$-th cyclotomic rings $R=\Z[\zeta_{2^k}] \cong \Z[x]/(x^n+1)$ with $n=2^{k-1}$.
 These standards use module ranks $d\in\{2,3,4\}$ and $n=256$ ($k=9$) \cite{NIST-MLKEM}.

 The key secure question is how hard the approximate Shortest Vector Problem (SVP) is on the module lattices underlying these schemes.
 For ideal lattices ($d=1$), the CDPR \cite{CDPR16} exploits the algebraic structure of cyclotomic rings to solve approximate SVP with factor $\exp(\tO(\sqrt{n}))$, an exponential improvement over generic lattice algorithms \cite{LLL82,Schnorr87,GN08,ADRS15} whose approximation factors are $\exp(\tO(n))$.
-However, extending CDPR to module lattices ($d\ge 2$) has remained open because the algebraic structure of module lattices is richer.
+However, extending CDPR's method to module lattices ($d\ge 2$) has remained open because the algebraic structure of module lattices is richer.

-A key sub‑problem in the CDPR pipeline is the sign‑selection problem, given the log‑embedding geometry of the ring, assign balanced signs $s\in\{\pm1\}^{|G|-1}$ to orbit elements so as to minimize the $L^\infty$-discrepancy of the resulting error vector.
+A key sub‑problem in the CDPR's procedure is the sign‑selection problem, given the log‑embedding geometry of the ring, assign balanced signs $s\in\{\pm1\}^{|G|-1}$ to orbit elements so as to minimize the $L^\infty$-discrepancy of the resulting error vector.
 Prior work used the tower greedy heuristic \cite{CDPR16,CDW17} and achieved discrepancy $\Theta(\sqrt{|G|\cdot k})$.
 It was widely assumed that this growth was intrinsic to the lattice geometry.